4 Foods to boost the immune system

 This vegetable has had a long history of medicinal value.
 It boasts anti-microbial, anti-bacterial and antineoplastic properties.

-Use it as a spice in meals like pasta dishes, soups and stir-fries.
+Use it as a spice in meals like pasta dishes, soups and stir-fries or our prawn and pumpkin bobo with kale rice.

 Ginger has shown to reduce inflammation and relieve head cold symptoms.
 Combine it with lemon juice and 1/2 tsp honey and drink regularly to fight infection.